 It was intended that the two destroyer minesweepers should sweep the entrance to Seeadler Harbour between Hauwei and Ndrilo islands, but fire from at least one Japanese 4-in (101.6-mm) gun on Hauwei island prevented the ships from entering the harbour.
 As commander of the destroyers supporting the forces ashore, Dechaineux then brought Ammen, Bush, Mullany and Warramunga around and bombarded the island.
 The Japanese guns ceased fire, but came back into action when another attempt was made to sweep the channel.
 Dechaineux then called off the effort, ordering the destroyer minesweepers join him.
 The destroyers bombarded the Japanese guns covering the entrance to Hyane Harbour to allow the tank landing ships to leave unmolested, though one of these ships left with between 20 and 30 truckloads of stores still aboard in the haste of a departure reflecting as desire not to remain after dark as a Japanese attack was expected.
 Dechaineux escorted the landing ships part of the way until ordered by Barbey to leave Ammen, Mullany, Warramunga and Welles off Los Negros.
 Ammen and Mullany shelled Hauwei island again in the morning, setting off a couple of ammunition dumps, but still came under accurate fire from four or five guns, and Dechaineux was forced to inform Barbey that he was unable to overcome the island’s guns.

 On 5 March the third echelon of 1,410 troops arrived with TG76.1, comprising the destroyers Flusser, Drayton, Smith, Wilkes, Swanson, Nicholson, Stevenson, Thorn and Australian Arunta, and the troop-carrying destroyer conversions Humphreys, Brooks and Sands.
-On 6 March Nicholson was damaged by the still unsilenced batteries at the entrance of Seeadler Bay, and TF74’s ships again shelled the islands on 7 March, raining a total of 64 8-in (203-mm), 4-in (102-mm) shells onto the Japanese positions.
+On 6 March Nicholson was damaged by the still unsilenced batteries at the entrance of Seeadler Bay, and TF74’s ships again shelled the islands on 7 March, raining a total of 64 8-in (203.2-mm) and 4-in (101.6-mm) shells onto the Japanese positions.

 From the Japanese point of view, the battle was not going well.
 The Japanese had expected a landing inside Seeadler Harbour as this was the logical US objective, and had therefore concentrated their main strength around Lorengau airfield.
 The defence of the Momote airstrip and Hyane Harbour was the responsibility of 'Baba' Force, built around Baba’s 1/229th Regiment, and Ezaki ordered Baba to attack the beach-head.
 However, Ezaki feared that the Hyane Harbour landing was merely a diversion and, in combination with false reports of US activity at Salami, this persuaded him to retain the 2/1st Independent Regiment there instead of sending it to assist the 'Baba' Force.
 By 2 March, Ezaki had resolved to attack the Hyane Harbour beach-head with his whole force, but terrain difficulties and disruption by US artillery and Allied naval gunfire forced a postponement of the attack to the night of 3 March.